 Sep.
 05, 2010

-Former Lion standout Michael Erush begins his seventh year as an assistant to Head Coach Paul Krumpe.
+Former Lion standout Michael Erush begins his eighth year as an assistant to Head Coach Paul Krumpe in 2014.
 The 2003 LMU graduate was a four-time All-WCC selection, and played professionally for several years both in the United States and internationally, following his Lion career.
 He is the first Lion to both play and work under current LMU Head Coach Paul Krumpe.